Howard Schultz: Washington state politics

 In 2012, Schultz had Starbucks express support for Washington state's Referendum 74, which legalized same-sex marriage in that state.
 Schultz opposed Seattle's ordinance to raise the local minimum wage to $15, which at the time was the highest in the nation.
 The ordinance passed.

 From 2005 to 2019, he reportedly voted in 11 of 38 municipal elections.
 His voting record in Seattle has been described by The Seattle Times as a "pattern of ignoring many local elections over the decades."
 The paper reported in 2020 that while Schultz is heavily involved in the state's political debates, he often "doesn't show up to vote" in various municipal elections including that of the city's mayor and city council.
 Washington governor Jay Inslee, who was running against Schultz in the 2020 election, criticized him for his absence in state politics.

 Congressman George Nethercutt, a moderate Republican, opined that Eastern Washington "may like what they hear and vote for [Schultz]" more than the Western region.

 Foreign policy

-Schultz is seen as a foreign policy "liberal hawk", favoring socially liberal politics domestically and aggressive, interventionist policies abroad.
+Schultz has been described as a foreign policy "liberal hawk", favoring socially liberal politics domestically and aggressive, interventionist policies abroad.
 Generally, he is a supporter of neoliberal institutionalism and international cooperation.
 In line with this, Schultz advocates for a U.S.-centered unipolar world where countries work with America to ensure stability and peace.